-She is a Licensed Mental Health Counselor and Clinical Psychologist, currently in private practice in Kirkland, and previous Director of Clinical Training at Fairfax Psychiatric Hospital, where she provided supervision for doctoral practicum students and interns.
-Dr. Day also offers consultation for Olive Crest Treatment Centers, and she has extensive experience with acute and chronic inpatient and outpatient clinical populations.
+She is a licensed Mental Health Counselor and licensed Clinical Psychologist, currently in private practice in Kirkland, and previous Director of Clinical Training at Fairfax Psychiatric Hospital, where she provided supervision for doctoral practicum students and interns.
+Dr. Day also provided consultation for Olive Crest Treatment Centers.
+She has extensive experience with acute, long-term inpatient and outpatient clinical populations.

 What are you currently reading?

 The Mind of the South, W.J.
 Cash

 The Socrates Express, Eric Weiner

 The War For Kindness, Jamil Zaki

 My own mind…

 What research do you find yourself drawn to at the moment?